Swami Vivekananda

 Vivekananda understood the subtlety of this remark of the Master and wondered how neatly did it reflect the essence of his non-dualist Vedanta philosophy.
 If Brahman existed in all men, then a Vedantist must love and serve them all.
 He wrote to a brother monk from America that he would make it his life’s mission to serve the poor and downtrodden.
 Said he: “May I be born again and again and suffer a thousand miseries, if only I may worship the only God in whom I believe, the sum total of all souls, and above all, my God the wicked, my God the afflicted, my God the poor of all races.”

-Vivekananda was born as Narendranath Datta on January 12, 1863 in Calcutta.
-In 1893, he traveled to the United States of America to attend the first world’s Parliament of Religions in Chicago to represent Hinduism.
+Vivekananda was born as Narendranath Datta on January 12, 1863, in Calcutta.
+In 1893, he traveled to the United States of America to attend the first World’s Parliament of Religions in Chicago to represent Hinduism.
 When called upon by the president the Swami rose, and bowing mentally to Saraswati, the Goddess of Wisdom, he began: “Sisters and Brothers of America.”
-Instantly, thousands among the audience of seven thousand rose to their feet and clapped for full two minutes.
+Instantly, the audience of seven thousand rose to their feet and clapped for full two minutes.

 Despite his meditations and spiritual experiences, he was a rationalist and agnostic.
 He never believed in the words of anyone unless it stood the test of rational inquiry or of his direct perception.
 So he asked Sri Ramakrishna during one of his early meetings, Sir, have you seen God?
 The latter answered: “Yes, certainly.
 I have seen God.
 I have seen Him more tangibly than I see you.”
 That statement coming from a person who seemed to have direct experience of God cleared his mind of all doubts.